You care for your community.

 • Complete the monthly reading

 We’re building depth, not scale.
-Only 8 Fellows will be selected for this year’s cohort.

 The Fellowship is led by Taylors TownSquare leaders: